 Your audience may know Tom already.
 He appears weekly across the BBC from the Breakfast sofa to Newsround and World Business Report, and as a regular contributor to 5live and Radio 4.
 He has shared his thoughts on the future with Channel 4′s Sunday Brunch, Channel 5’s Saturday Breakfast, Sky News, the Guardian, Evening Standard, Entrepreneur Magazine, Stuff and MSN.
 And he has consulted on TV shows for Channel 4, including In The Future, and Phil Spencer’s Home Hero.
 In total he has more than 2,000 appearances on mainstream broadcast media.

 “Having external insight certainly added a huge amount of value

 and provided a great platform for our sessions and from the questions in the room, the audience were clearly very engaged too.”

 Tom Cheesewright is the Applied Futurist, helping people and organisations around the world to see the future more clearly, share their vision, and respond with innovation.
 Tom will help you and your audience to connect tomorrow’s world to today’s experience, and make sense of what’s happening next, and why.

 Tom is a frequent presence in the media, his face, voice, and unusual name recognisable from weekly appearances on TV and radio including BBC Breakfast, Channel 4’s Sunday Brunch, 5live, Radio 4, and TalkRadio, and in The Guardian, The Times, and The Evening Standard.

 Tom’s first book, High Frequency Change, was published in 2019 by LID Publishing and shortlisted for the Business Book Awards 2020 in the ‘Leadership for the Future’ category.

-Tom’s next book, Future-Proof Your Business, will be published by Penguin in Summer 2020.
+Tom’s second book, Future-Proof Your Business, was be published as part of the Penguin Business Experts series in Summer 2020.

 What topics can Tom cover?